bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js210">210.
 Check Same Digits in a Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program checks whether all the digits in a given number are the same or not.
-It converts the number to a string and compares each digit to the first digit.
+<p>This program checks whether all the digits in a given number are the same or not.
+It
+converts the number to a string and compares each digit to the first digit.</p>
 <pre>
 function areAllDigitsSame(number) {
 const numberStr = String(number);